ksu-is/Ultimate-Converter-/README.md

 This would work as an app to convert files from formats HEIC, JPG, and PDF; and also merge multiple pages or files into one (PDF).

 # Purpose
-developed to help me save time while processing clients' files at work.
+This app was developed to help me save time while processing clients' files at work.

 # Features